SidhuSaab13/oop-used-cars-inventory/README.md

 Place the CSV in the data/ folder as data/USA_cars_dataset.csv

-Run the program:
-python app.py
+Run the program with Python: python app.py data/USA_cars_dataset.csv

-Use the menu:

-[1] List sellers

-[2] Show a seller’s inventory

-[3] Modify a car (Paint, Repair, Reupholster, Drive, Modify Price)

-[4] Move a car between sellers (Sell -> Buy)

-[5] Quit

 Example Run

-Loaded 2499 cars into 5 sellers.

-=== MENU ===
-[1] List sellers
-[2] Show a seller's inventory
-[3] Modify a car (Paint / Repair / Reupholster / Drive / Modify Price)
-[4] Move a car between sellers (Sell -> Buy)
-[5] Quit
-Choose: 1

-Seller_1 | Rating 4.5 | 500 cars

-Seller_2 | Rating 4.5 | 500 cars
-...
+Program loads all cars from the dataset.

+Shows seller count and car assignments (if DEBUG = True).

+Menu appears with options to list sellers, view inventory, search, modify cars, or move cars between sellers.

 Error Handling & Robustness

-Drive: must be > 0 miles
+Drive: must be greater than 0 miles

 Repair: only accepts engine, transmission, or drivetrain

-Modify_Price: price must be positive; discounts require confirmation
+Modify_Price: must be positive; discounts require confirmation

-Missing data: replaced with "Unknown" or 0
+Missing data: replaced with “Unknown” or 0

 Documentation & AI Use

 Code is organized with comments and clear error messages.

-This README explains the project purpose, design, how to run, and limitations.
+This README explains project purpose, design, usage, and limitations.

-ChatGPT was used to help brainstorm class design and CSV loader logic.
-AI usage is documented in CHATLOG.md as required.
+ChatGPT was used to brainstorm class design and CSV loading logic.
+AI usage is documented in CHATLOG.md.

 Limitations

-If your dataset headers don’t match, update MAP in inventory_loader.py.
+If dataset headers differ, update MAP in inventory_loader.py.

-The program is text-based only (no GUI).
+Text-based only (no GUI).

 MPG is optional (shown as “n/a” if missing).

 Grading Criteria Check

-Functionality (50 pts): all required methods work
+Functionality: all required methods implemented

-Usability (10 pts): simple menu to test everything
+Usability: menu provides clear interaction

-Robustness (10 pts): input checks and error handling
+Robustness: input checks and error handling included

-Readability (10 pts): clean structure, comments, docstrings

-Documentation (20 pts): README + comments + AI usage log
+Readability: code is structured and commented
+Documentation: README and CHATLOG.md included